Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 1. Any proposal to delete an existing policy or procedure must be accompanied by a brief statement regarding the justification for its deletion.

-3. Proposals will be distributed via email by the Assistant to the President to the college community within 7 calendar days of the College Council meeting wherein it will be presented.
+2. Proposals will be distributed as part of the agenda packet via email by the Executive Assistant to the President to the college community within (7) calendar days of the College Council meeting wherein it will be presented.

 4. All proposed policies, new, modified or for deletion, must be reviewed by the bodies represented in College Council and action must be taken within 60 calendar days.